Analytics in Freshservice allows you to generate intuitive reports for your service desk.

-To save the report, click on the Save/Save As button on the top right corner of the page.
+To save the report, click on the Save button on the top right corner of the page.

-If you click the Save As option, you will be prompted to enter the name for the widget, and also choose the name of the report to which you wish to add the widget.
+If you click the Save As option from the dropdown, you will be prompted to enter the name for the widget, and also choose the name of the report to which you wish to add the widget.